Metrohan/ScreenRecorder/README.md

 - to stop the recording, you can press the stop button or press 'P' on monitor
 - you can change the record location

-### You must choice a resolution and pick a name for your record.
+### You must choose a resolution and pick a name for your record.
 Unless recorder will crash!

 # Todo